jsohlendorff/continuous_time_LTMLE/article.typ

 This can occur if registrations occur only on a daily level if, for example, a patient visits the doctor, gets a blood test, and receives a treatment all on the same day.
 This means that we can practically assume that $Delta N^a Delta N^ell equiv 0$.
-//We _emphasize_ the importance of the former assumption:
-//Random changes of covariate values $L$ and treatment $A$ may only happen at a possibly random discrete set of time points.
 For technical reasons and ease of notation, we shall assume that the number of jumps at time $tauend$ for the processes $L$ and $A$ satisfies $N^a (tauend)+ N^ell (tauend) <= K - 1$ $P$-a.s. for some $K >= 1$.
 Let further $(N^y (t))_(t>=0)$ and the competing event $(N^d (t))_(t>=0)$
-denote the counting processes for the event of interest and the competing event, respectively,
+denote the counting processes for the event of interest and the competing event, respectively.

 Thus, we have observations from a jump process $alpha(t) = (N^a (t), A (t), N^ell (t), L(t), N^y (t), N^d (t))$,
 and the natural filtration $(cal(F)_t)_(t>=0)$ is given by $cal(F)_t = sigma (alpha(s) | s <= t) or cal(F)_0$.